jongmp/Napoli-Polly/README.md

 ## Methodology <a name="method"/>
 1. Use AWS Polly to generate speech samples in different accents.
-2. Record some of our own and friend's accents.
-3. Apply AWS Transcribe convert our speech samples into text.
+2. Apply AWS Transcribe convert our speech samples into text.
-4. Compare how AWS Transcribe did with genereated speech samples and our own.
+3. Compare how AWS Transcribe did with genereated speech samples and our own.

 ## Tools <a name="tools"/>
 1. AWS Transcribe - Converting audio meeting recordings into text (https://aws.amazon.com/transcribe/)